Why Choose Cedars-Sinai Marina del Rey Hospital for Lumbosacral Spondylosis Treatment?

 There are several risk factors associated with the development of spondylosis, which includes:

 The L5-S1 vertebrae in the lower back bear most of the body weight and maintain the stability of the body.
 Over the years, the spine is involved in repetitive motion such as bending and lifting heavy objects.
 With a possible increase in weight as a person ages, the vertebrae of the lumbar spine get compressed and exert pressure onto the discs and joints.
-This continuous pressure causes gradual degradation of the discs and development of other spine conditions such as spinal stenosis and spondylolisthesis.
+This continuous pressure causes a gradual degradation of the discs and the development of other spine conditions such as spinal stenosis and spondylolisthesis.

 The other major cause of lumbosacral spondylosis is arthritis of the spine.
 Generally, arthritis of the spine develops at a later stage of life and is associated with gradual spinal degeneration.

 At Cedars-Sinai Marina del Rey Hospital physicians recognize the potential benefits of alternative and complementary spondylosis treatment.
 There has been a great deal of evidence that techniques such as chiropractic therapy, deep tissue massage, and even herbal formulations can be beneficial in the management of spondylosis.
 You may be advised to try alternative medicine treatments before considering the surgical means of treatment.
 Alternative medicine therapies include: